Beydox/beydox-chrome-extensions/README.md

 License:

-My Collection of Chrome Extensions is licensed under the [insert license type here].
-See the LICENSE file for more information.
+My Collection of Chrome Extensions is licensed under the MIT